Select Page

 The Setting

 Child abuse cases rely heavily on the child’s statement.
 How it is collected is critical to successful prosecution.
 However, investigative interviews can be stressful for children.
-For these reasons, the MDIC was created to make the investigative process as comfortable as possible for children.
+For these reasons, Cameron's Place was created to make the investigative process as comfortable as possible for children.
 The purpose of the interview is to conduct an interview that will gain the most comprehensive information and be acceptable in a court of law while limiting stress and trauma to the victim and family.

 Interviews cover multiple agency agendas to avoid children having to experience repetitive interviews and numerous unfamiliar professionals to whom they must relate.
 Children are interviewed by Child Interview Specialists (CIS) who are experienced and specially trained to conduct forensic interviews that are sensitive to their developmental and emotional needs.
 Interviews are conducted according to State guidelines that enable the interviewers to be child-focused and neutral.